FinalTarget/Exchangis/README.md

 - Realize DSS AppConn's three-level specification, including the first-level SSO specification, the second-level organizational structure specification and the third-level development process specification.

-- As the data exchange node of DSS workflow, it is the fundamental process in the whole workflow link, which provides a solid data foundation for the subsequent operation of workflow nodes.
+- As the data exchange node of DSS workflow, it is the fundamental process in the whole workflow link, which provides a solid data foundation for the subsequent operation of workflow nodes.8

 ## Overall Design